From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm: Results and Discussion

 In detail, the scaling law is fitted with a logarithmic function $n(\lambda, \tilde{\mathcal{C}}^{(13)}) = K log(\lambda) + q(\tilde{\mathcal{C}}^{(13)}) $, where $K = -1.44$ and $q(\tilde{\mathcal{C}}^{(13)})$ is the resolution needed to obtain the desired convergence factor $\tilde{\mathcal{C}}^{(13)}$ when $\lambda = 1$.
 Here $\tilde{\mathcal{C}}^{(13)}$ indicates a reference value of $\mathcal{C}^{(13)}_n$, chosen a priori, thus does not depends on $n$.

 To be able to determine from a qualitative standpoint what value of $\mathcal{C}_{13}$ is needed to obtain convergence in resolution, we plotted in Fig.~\ref{fig: probability_timescreen_different_lambda} the probability distribution at a fixed timestep, for different resolution and different $\lambda$.
 Comparing the images of this plot with the graphics in Fig.~\ref{fig: scaling_lambda} tells us what \textit{convergence level} is associated to a numerical value of $\mathcal{C}_{13}$.
 We observed that the right behaviour can be captured as soon as the various density distributions start overlapping.
 More precisely this happens for $6$ qubits when $\lambda=0.5$ and for $8\div 9$ qubits when $\lambda=0.0.625$.
 It is fair to assume that a $L_2$ distance of $\mathcal{O}(10^{-1})$ is enough to resolve the dynamic.
 We hence gather from both the fit and the previous remarks that a one dimensional resolution of $11$ qubits can be enough to resolve a simulation approaching the classical limit with $\lambda$ up to $\mathcal{O}(10^{-3})$.
+Moreover, it is possible to show that for the simulations reported in Figure~\ref{fig: 5qb_VTE} with $\lambda =1$ a resolution of $32$ grid points (equivalent to $5$ qubits) is sufficient to converge the primary features of the dynamics.